Q: Is there any difference between the LL.M. degree acquired in this Program and an LL.M. acquired in programs requiring a full year stay in the US?

 Q: Can I get the tuition back if I resign or cannot participate in the Program?

-A: No. There is no guaranteed tuition reimbursement in case of withdrawal.
+A: There is no guaranteed tuition reimbursement in case of withdrawal once the student has commenced classes.
 CUA has discretion to grant a partial reimbursement upon consideration of the circumstances for withdrawal.
-If a student merely decides not to complete the program, there will be no refund of tuition.
 A student who is dismissed from the program for failure to meet the academic standards, abide by the conditions of the honor code, or fulfill other terms of the LL.M. agreement will receive no refund.